dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * if you run compiled code you can get 2 exceptions:
   * `java.lang.IllegalAccessError` - if you run compiled code without `--add-exports` (yes you need to add it to both `javac` to compile and `java` to run)
   * `java.lang.reflect.InaccessibleObjectException` - if you run compiled code that has deep reflection, then you have to add `--add-opens` (for deep reelection just adding `--add-exports` is not enough)

+Rules for class/file-names:
+* file can contain only 1 public class with the same name as file - if you declare public class name different from filename you get compilation error: `error: class MyApp is public, should be declared in a file named MyApp.java`
+* you can have many classes - all classes would compile into separate `.class` name
+* you can have non-public class with different name - it would compile fine
+* package and module name - should be valid java identifier: alphanumeric and `. _ $` allowed
+    * valid names: $a, a$, _n, n.a, n1
+    * invalid names: a..b, 1n
+    * `module-info.java` is java file that would be compiled into `module-info.class` and it can't be empty

 We can also use custom module inside maven project.
 ```xml